Are you wondering whether to book a Disney Fantasy Oceanview Stateroom? We think that this is one of the best choices on

 Other nice features of the room include a refrigerator, iPod dock and a safe.

 If you have young children a great feature is the stars which shine above the pull down bed.
 They can go to sleep under a sky of twinkiling starts.
 Don’t worry, you can switch them off when your little one is finally asleep.

 We think that the Oceanview Staterooms are one of the best options on the Disney Fantasy.
 You will save a considerable amount of money over the staterooms with a Verandah.
 Those of course are our favorite, but often the price difference means that we pick the Oceanview.

-What do you think of the Oceanview Staterooms on the Disney Fantasy?
+What do you think of the Disney Fantasy Oceanview Stateroom?